mui/toolpad/docs/data/toolpad/how-to-guides/customize-datagrid.md

 By default, you can connect any JSON data to a Toolpad data grid and it will attempt to guess each column's type display it appropriately:

-{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/how-to-guides/customize-datagrid/datagrid.png", "alt": "Data grid with data", "caption": "The default data grid showing multiple data types" }}
+{{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/how-to-guides/customize-datagrid/datagrid.png", "alt": "Data grid with data", "caption": "The default data grid showing multiple data types", "aspectRatio": 3 }}

 ## Customizing cell rendering